 Breast reconstruction in London

 The female breast is a key component of emotional and mental well-being.
 When breasts need to be removed as part of treatment for breast cancer, this can be a significant cause of distress with a loss of confidence and having a potential impact on personal relationships.
-Breast reconstruction surgery is aimed at restoring natural and aesthetically pleasing breasts and this can result in an enormous improvement in emotional and mental well-being.
+Breast reconstruction surgery may also involve an implant-based reconstruction or breast augmentation and is aimed at restoring natural and aesthetically pleasing breasts with the final result often being an enormous improvement in emotional and mental well-being.

 Breast reconstruction expected results